sambanova/ai-starter-kit/code_copilot/README.md

 ## Modify the parameters and the model to use

-You can change the default Sambaverse model or the default model used with SambaStudio CoE models modifying the model and expert selection in [config.ts](config.ts) file:
+You can change the default SambaNova Cloud model or the default model used with SambaStudio CoE models modifying the model and expert selection in [config.ts](config.ts) file:

-- If using Sambaverse:
+- If using SambaNova Cloud:
     ```ts
-        const sambaverse_model_name = "Meta/Meta-Llama-3-8B-Instruct";
-        const sambaverse_expert_name = "Meta-Llama-3-8B-Instruct";
+        const sambanova_model = "llama3-405b";
     ```

 - If using SambaStudio CoE: